jongiddy/r-library-doc/base/abs.md

 #### Returns
-an vector of the indicated type with the same attributes as *x*.
+a vector of the indicated type with the same attributes as *x*.

 Each element is the absolute value of each element in *x*